vuejs/docs/src/guide/introduction.md

 ## Handling User Input

-To let users interact with your app, we can use the `v-on` directive to attach event listeners that invoke methods on our instances:
+To let users interact with our app, we can use the `v-on` directive to attach event listeners that invoke methods on our instances:

 ```html
 <div id="event-handling">